 A total tolerance of 10 per cent, by number or weight, of onions satisfying neither the requirements of the class nor the minimum requirements is allowed.
 Within this tolerance not more than 2 per cent in total may consist of soft onions or produce affected by decay.

-However, onions with externally visible shoot growth are excluded from the 10 % tolerance.

-In addition, a total tolerance of 20 per cent by number or weight of firm onions with externally visible shoot growth are allowed.
+In addition, a tolerance of 10 per cent by number or weight of firm onions with externally visible shoot growth are allowed.

 In addition, a maximum tolerance of 10 per cent, by number or weight, of bulbs showing early evidence of externally visible shoot growth is allowed.